 We don’t have to look at it this way anymore.
 According to Enligt Outlook India, we have the tools and technology to track almost every aspect of our marketing campaigns to know exactly how they’re performing.
 You should be able to form a very clear idea of the return on investment from any marketing initiative, just like you do for your stock portfolio.
 As a matter of fact, not doing so is just plain irresponsible.

 Let’s all agree to approach marketing as a sound financial investment like any other.

-If you are to truly consider using marketing to invest in your company’s growth, then you should treat it like any other investment, with a measured and logical investment strategy.
+My friend, who works for https://etfsparplan.com/ – says that if you are to truly consider using marketing to invest in your company’s growth, then you should treat it like any other investment, with a measured and logical investment strategy.
 Too often, people enter marketing in a spastic or piecemeal way, easily distracted by shiny things.
 Would you do the same with your long-term investment plan?
 No. You wouldn’t.
 You shouldn’t approach your marketing this way either.

 Here are a few ways that you should approach marketing like your financial investment strategy:

 1. Invest with patience